Mercury2699/JavaUIApplets/a2/readme.md

 Note:
 I have implemented the sound effect for Winning screen, but due to some unkown reason discussed in Piazza, the "won.mp3" sound does not get played on my machine when testing.

+You may need to change the VM options when running because I hard coded my JavaFX library path.